The importance of Brahmamuhurta

 Scientific importance of getting up in Brahmamuhurta

 At this time, the amount of oxygen (pranavayu) in the atmosphere is highest, which is important for the purification of the lungs.
 By getting pure air, the mind and brain also remain healthy.
 The air flowing at this time is said to be nectar.
-By waking up during the Brahma Muhurta and taking a walk provides the life-giving energy to the body.
+Waking up during the Brahma Muhurta and taking a walk provides life-giving energy to the body.

-This time is also said to be the best for study, because when we wake up in the morning after resting at night, there is energy and freshness in the body and mind as well.
-As the oxygen level is higher in the morning, it provides extra energy to the brain, due to which the study things are easily grasp by our memory.
+This time is also said to be the best for study because when we wake up in the morning after resting at night, there is energy and freshness in the body and mind as well.
+As the oxygen level is higher in the morning, it provides extra energy to the brain, due to which the study things are easily grasped by our memory.

 Prof. Sudesh Kumar